 - Reducing food sensitivities

-Milk consumption reduces the risk of type 2 diabetes in patients prone to developing diabetes, in addition to that reducing risks of cardiovascular disease and stroke.
+Milk consumption reduces the risk of type 2 diabetes in patients prone to developing diabetes and reduces cardiovascular disease and stroke risks.
 (4)

-Milk consumption has a positive effect on tooth mineral density, and help maintain healthy teeth.
-(5)
+Milk consumption has a positive effect on tooth mineral density and helps maintain healthy teeth.
+(4)

 - Colorectal cancer